 For example, a tray of brightly colored paints with different sizes of brushes and rollers provides plenty of opportunities for the children to paint in any way they choose.
 They can mix colors, splatter the paint, swipe long lines, roll different textures or even finger paint.

 Along with paints, you’ll find that plenty of other art materials (including ones that you may have at home) have open-ended uses.
 Your child can draw with a set of crayons, make abstract lines, unwrap them and roll them over the paper or dot them onto delicate pieces of tissue paper.

 Modeling clay is another material that is easy for children to experiment with.
 They can sculpt with it, spread it out finger paint style, press other items into it or get creative and make patterned textures with craft sticks.

-Materials are often presented on trays together, creating an aesthetically appealing array for the child to choose from and use.
+Materials are often presented on trays together in montessori schools, creating an aesthetically appealing array for the child to choose from and use.

-Art in the Montessori classroom doesn’t come with the intention to hang a mini masterpiece on the fridge.
+Art in the Montessori classroom isn’t designed come with the intention to hang a mini masterpiece on the fridge.
 You can always display your child’s art, but the idea is to let your child create and not to force him or her into making ‘something special’ for you.